 Greek Art: Bronze Age to the Classical Period

-1. An understanding and appreciation of Greek Art as a rich physical expression of values, aesthetics, religious beliefs and (sometimes) political attitudes of these cultures.
+1. Demonstrate an understanding and appreciation of Greek Art as a rich physical expression of values, aesthetics, religious beliefs and (sometimes) political attitudes of these cultures.

-2. Appreciation of the importance of observation and detail, as well as an understanding of the major art-historical developments,i.e. being able to recognise and understand the differences between objects from different periods in Greco-Roman history, for example, why a piece of Archaic statuary or vase is different from something Classical.
+2. Demonstrate appreciation of the importance of observation and detail, as well as an understanding of the major art-historical developments, i.e. being able to recognise and understand the differences between objects from different periods in Greco-Roman history, for example, why a piece of Archaic statuary or vase is different from something Classical.

-3. A critical appreciation of the social and historical context of Greek art and thereby linkages with past and subsequent literary, historical and social environments of Greece.
+3. Demonstrate a critical appreciation of the social and historical context of Greek art and thereby linkages with past and subsequent literary, historical and social environments of Greece.
 This also incorporates analysis of ancient literary texts which discuss art.

-4. The ability to express accurately, both orally and in writing, the detailed knowledge and critical understanding of these issues.
+4. Demonstrate the ability to express accurately, both orally and in writing, the detailed knowledge and critical understanding of these issues.

 Minoan pottery and minor arts